oasisprotocol/docs/docs/general/manage-tokens/staking-and-delegating.md

 ### Tools to use for Staking and Delegation

-In addition to using the [Oasis CLI](advanced/oasis-cli-tools/README.md) for generating the `staking.AddEscrow` transaction, there is a number of wallets and custodians that support staking and delegation on the Oasis Network.
+In addition to using the [Oasis CLI](cli/README.md) for generating the `staking.AddEscrow` transaction, there are a number of wallets and custodians that support staking and delegation on the Oasis Network.
 Those include:

 * [Oasis Wallet - Web](oasis-wallets/web.md)
 * [Oasis Wallet - Browser Extension](oasis-wallets/browser-extension.md)